Deadly coronavirus likely to spread, China warns as U.S. prepares to evacuate staff

-Chinese officials warned Sunday that the deadly new coronavirus is likely to spread as the U.S. prepared to evacuate diplomatic officials stationed in the city of Wuhan where it's believed to have originated.
+Chinese officials warned Sunday that the deadly new coronavirus is likely to spread as the United States prepared to evacuate diplomatic officials stationed in the city of Wuhan, where it's believed to have originated.

-Ma Xiaowei, China’s National Health Commission (NHC) minister, told a news conference that the incubation period for the coronavirus - the period between exposure to the virus and the appearance of first symptoms - can range from one to 14 days; and that it is infectious during this time.
+Ma Xiaowei, minister of China's National Health Commission, or NHC, said at a news conference that the incubation period for the coronavirus — the period between exposure and the appearance of first symptoms — can range from one to 14 days and that it is infectious during this time.

-This was not the case with Severe Acute Respiratory Syndrome (SARS) that claimed nearly 800 lives during the 2002-2003 epidemic that also originated in China, he said.
+That was not the case with Severe Acute Respiratory Syndrome, or SARS, which killed nearly 800 people during the 2002-03 epidemic, which also originated in China, he said.

-“At present, the rate of development of the epidemic is accelerating,” Ma added.
-“I am afraid that it will continue for some time, and the number of cases may increase.”
+"At present, the rate of development of the epidemic is accelerating," Ma said.
+"I am afraid that it will continue for some time, and the number of cases may increase."

-In a separate statement the NHC confirmed that 56 people had died from the virus and almost 2,000 people had been infected with it.
+In a separate statement, the NHC confirmed that 56 people had died from the virus and that almost 2,000 others had been infected.
 There are more than 2,600 suspected cases, it added.

 The coronavirus, which spreads through respiratory transmission, belongs to the same family as the strain that caused SARS.
-Not much is known about how the virus causes an infection, but it can result in symptoms, such as fever, coughing, wheezing and pneumonia.
+Not much is known about how the virus causes an infection, but it can lead to symptoms like fever, coughing, wheezing and pneumonia.

 "From now on, the spread of the epidemic is relatively fast, which brings some challenges and pressures to prevention and control," he said.
 "Experts predict that the epidemic is now entering a more severe and complicated period."